Medical shelter being built at NRG Park for emergency coronavirus use

+County officials have contracted with Garner Environmental Services to coordinate the construction of what's known as a non-congregate medical shelter.

+Garner will aid in construction, mobilization of medical staff and development of policies for the facilities, according to Harris County officials.

-Commissioners have seen what has happened in other areas when hospitals get overrun, so Tuesday they authorized up to $60 million to build emergency medical shelters.
-Workers at NRG have already begun construction.
+Commissioners have seen what has happened in other areas when hospitals get overrun, so last week they authorized up to $60 million to build emergency medical shelters.
+Workers at NRG have already started construction.

 Today Harris County Commissioners Court authorized up to $60 mil to proactively build out hospital capacity @nrgpark to build as much capacity as possible for #COVID patients in a worst-case scenario.
 Construction began last week. https://t.co/hynQRa8QeS— Harris County Judge (@HarrisCoJudge) April 7, 2020